 It’s also possible to automate load time testing of your website at regular intervals.
 So convenient!

-This is an excellent resource for testing your website.
+This is an excellent website performance test tool to evaluate the speed of your website.
 Apart from load time analysis, you can also run an ICMP traceroute on your websites.

 For load time analysis, you have a lot of choices spanning North and South America, Europe and Asia for location of the test server.
 The browser choices are IE 11, Chrome, Canary and Firefox.